vibeus/vibe-website/content/software/_index.md

   subtitle: Edit in real-time on your choice of device
   body: |
     Don't limit yourself to a single screen.
-Access your canvas through the Vibe Board, through your Mac or PC, or on your mobile device.
+Access your canvas through the Vibe Board, through your Mac or PC, or tablet (Mobile app is view-only).
 Seamlessly collaborate in real time on whichever devices work best for your team.

 feature_presentation:
   title: Kick boring presentations to the curb